 Cenote Tak Be Ha is a smaller and less well known cenote closer to Tulum and not far from Xel Ha Park.
 After a short hike, you’ll go down some stairs to arrive at a closed cenote with stunning stalactites and rock formations.
 It’s an underground cavern and there are lights at the front of the cenote to illuminate the turquoise water and surrounding area.
 Tak Be Ha Cenote is perfect for swimming and relaxing especially on a hot day to escape the heat.
 Guided tours are available but not required.

 Casa Cenote is an open lagoon type cenote located just about 15 minutes north of Tulum.
-The water is the prettiest shade of turquoise blue and offers a great place for swimming, snorkeling, kayaking, and paddleboarding.
+The water is the prettiest shade of turquoise blue and offers a great place for swimming, snorkeling, kayaking, and standup paddleboarding.
 It’s also a very popular destination for scuba divers.
-Casa Cenote Playa del Carmen is surrounded by lush plants and trees and is located close enough to the beach if you want to head over to the ocean to spend the rest of your day.
+Casa Cenote Playa del Carmen is surrounded by lush mangroves and is located close enough to the beach if you want to head over to the ocean to spend the rest of your day.

 Best Cenotes near Valladolid

-If you want to visit some truly amazing cenotes, you need to head to Valladolid, which is a town less than 2 hours away from Playa del Carmen.
-Near Valladolid you can find some of the most stunning other-worldly cenotes, which are honestly some of the best cenotes in Mexico.
+If you want to visit some truly amazing cenotes, you need to head to Valladolid, which is a colonial town less than 2 hours away from Playa del Carmen, and a must-visit destination on any Yucatan itinerary.
+Near Valladolid you can find some of the most stunning other-worldly cenotes, which are honestly some of the best cenotes you will find in Mexico.
 Trust me you will be blown away!

 Ik Kil Cenote